 The Community Centre (adjacent to the Golf club) is available to be used by all members of the OBC.
 Alternatively, non-members are required to be signed in.

 Tennis courts in the south are available to all households that are members of the OBRS (Southern group).
-Alternatively there are excellent all weather courts by the Community Centre, and you can join the local club for as little as $50 per year, and receive a key to the courts.
+Alternatively there are excellent all weather courts by the Community Centre; you can join the local club for as little as $50 per year and receive a key to the courts.

-The Bowls Club is also a very inexpensive club to join.
-Other local clubs include the Golf Club, Surf Club (there is a nippers program for the kids), the Canoeing and outriggers club, and the Omaha Ocean Swimming Club.
+The Bowls Club is also a very inexpensive club to join, while other local clubs include the Golf Club, Surf Club (there is a nippers program for the kids), the Canoeing and Outriggers Club and the Omaha Ocean Swimming Club.
 All clubs are very social and will warmly welcome new members.